DevExpress-Examples/devextreme-dropdownbox-filter-data-in-nested-widget/Readme.md

 <!-- default badges end -->
 # DropDownBox for DevExtreme - How to filter data of a nested DataGrid

-This example demonstrates how to filter data of a DropDownBox nested DataGrid component.
+This example demonstrates how to filter the data of a DropDownBox embedded in a DataGrid component.

 ![DropDownBox filtering](./dropdownbox-filtering.gif)